7248510/Notes/VisualStudioCode.md

 # Tips to making VSC as minimal as possible
-After using Vim & Notepad ++ I prefer a minimal environement, as a result here are my notes.
+After using Vim & Notepad ++ I prefer a minimal environment, as a result here are my notes.
 <br>The process of changing your settings json file has changed.
 Refer to the following Stackoverflow post regarding your settings file.
 [Visual Studio Code settings](https://stackoverflow.com/questions/34977789/cannot-change-visual-studio-code-settings).
 ## Remove Git colors
 ~~Navigate to VSC'S settings and uncheck "Git > Decorations:"~~